openstack/openstack-manuals/doc/user-guide/source/cli_launch_instances.rst

    .. note::

-      If you are an admin user, specify the :option:`--all-tenants` parameter to list groups for all tenants.
+      If you are an admin user, specify the `--all-tenants` parameter to list groups for all tenants.